yoniker/PokerVault/Courses/CarrotCorner/Grade3/Carrot Corner Grade3 Lecture4.md

 When studying, if I thought it was mixed and it's pure, I can look at the ev difference to determine how big of an error it was

+### Cobra's rule
-Cobra's rule: Since the check-raisor's range is abundant in high equity bluffs,after the check/raise was called:
+ Since the check-raisor's range is abundant in high equity bluffs,after the check/raise was called:

 1. a wet turn equalises the nut advantage (as both players could have a draw) but gives the check/raiser a big range advantage.

 2. On dry turn, the check/raiser still have the nut advantage, but the range advantage is  the caller's (a lot of the check/raiser hands bricked)
+So: Wet turn -> bet frequently and small, dry turns -> bet infrequently and large.